WindBlaze1/Bitespeed-Identity-Reconciliation/README.md

-# FastAPI Application Test Cases
+# Identity Reconciliation Test Cases

 This Readme  provides an overview of the test cases implemented in the FastAPI application.
 The application offers an endpoint `/identify` for identifying contacts based on email and phone number inputs.

+## The Deployed Application Can be Found Here:

+Click [here](https://bitespeed-assignment-harit.onrender.com/docs) to visit the deployed FastAPI application.

 ## Test Cases